mepp/autochimp/readme.txt

 AutoChimp is not a visual plugin.
 It does all it's work behind the scenes keeping your blog users in sync with your mailing list.
 If you are looking for a registration widget for MailChimp, search for "MailChimp List Subscribe Form" on the WordPress plugin site.

 == Changelog ==

+= 1.13 =

+* Fixed bug - Not assuming that WP database table prefix is "wp_".

+= 1.12 =

+* Fixed bug - updating a subscriber by email inadverdently created a new subscriber in MailChimp
+* Fixed bug - 'Sync Users' reactivates a user in the system instead of failing.

 = 1.11 =